 Here is a video of my Dad catching a 26 pound Spring Salmon at our last trip.
 We were experiencing 4 foot swells that morning, so it was helpful to have my brother’s support on the slippery back deck.
 I was smart and was inside filming.
 Happy Birthday, Dad.
 I hope you land more big ones again this year.

 Mrs. Beeton would be proud of our ability to catch what we eat: we come home with enough wild salmon and halibut to share with family and friends.
 We smoke some of the salmon and I often serve these smoked salmon pinwheels as a party appetizer when I entertain, proudly proclaiming that I caught it myself.
 While you may not be able to catch your own fish to use in this recipe, you should buy wild salmon.
-It is a lovely colorful dish to serve at tea or your next Downton Abbey viewing party.
+It is a lovely colorful dish to serve at tea, at cocktails, or your next Downton Abbey viewing party.

 Smoked Salmon Mousse Pinwheels